Mablethorpe Lifeboat Station: Awards

-On 12 April 1998 the Lark, a fishing boat, broke down and was being driven towards the shore by a Force 6/7 gale after its anchor broke.
-The lifeboat was launched and managed to tow the boat to safety despite the rough sea.
-Helmsman Thomas Freeman was awarded an RNLI Bronze Medal for making the rescue in such extreme weather for a small ILB.
+On 12 April 1998, Easter Sunday, the 17 ft fishing boat Lark broke down and was being driven towards the shore by a Force 6/7 gale, after its anchor broke.
+The lifeboat Patrick Rex Moren (D-506) was launched, and after arriving with the vessel, Helm Freeman decided it was too risky to try and take anyone off the boat.
+Despite the rough conditions, working at the capability limits of the lifeboat, they managed to tow the fishing boat away from the surf to safer conditions, where the crew were picked up by the lifeboat, and the fishing boat towed to Grimsby.
+Helm Thomas Freeman was awarded the RNLI Bronze Medal, and the Maud Smith Award 1998, for making the rescue in such extreme weather for a small ILB.

-The crew of the lifeboat who rescued two swimmers in difficulty on 6 August 1975 received the 'Thanks of the Royal National Lifeboat Institution inscribed on vellum'.
-Framed letters of thanks from the Chairman were given in 1980 to the lifeboat crew and shore helpers who managed to launch through heavy surf to save three people whose boat had engine trouble.
-Similar framed letters were presented to the lifeboat crew who two injured people and a third crew member from a barge on 12 October 1982.
+The three crew of the lifeboat who rescued two swimmers in difficulty on 6 August 1975 received 'The Thanks of the Institution inscribed on Vellum'.
+'Framed Letters of Thanks from the Chairman of the Institution' were given in 1980, to the lifeboat crew and shore helpers who managed to launch through heavy surf, to save three people whose boat had engine trouble.
+Similar framed letters were presented to the lifeboat crew who rescued two injured people and a third person, from a barge on 12 October 1982.

+The following are awards made at Mablethorpe: